MyosotisMatt/Paubrasil/README.md

 # Paubrasil
 Rees, M., Neaves, L., Lewis, G.P., Lima, H.C. & Gagnon, E. (in prep.)
 Combining phylogenomic and morphological data reveals new patterns of diversity in *Paubrasilia echinata*.
-Biodiversity and Consevation
+BMC Ecology and Evolution.

 *Paubrasilia echinata* (Lam.)
 Gagnon, H.C.Lima & G.P.Lewis is an endangered species of the Brazilian atlantic forest.
 This repository contains notebooks and links to raw data.
+Please feel free to contact the authors about reproducing this study.

-Raw data is available at NCBI's sequence read archive link: https://www.ncbi.nlm.nih.gov/sra/PRJNA689870
+Raw genetic data is available at NCBI's sequence read archive link: https://www.ncbi.nlm.nih.gov/sra/PRJNA689870

 Project code: PRJNA689870